 There are two hospitals in Houghton County, both north of the Portage Lake Lift Bridge.

 U.P.
 Health Systems Portage Health Complex is a medical complex located in Hancock.
 The complex includes an Emergency Department, a Walk-In Care service, 30 in-patient beds, and 44 long-term care facility beds.
 Aspirus Keweenaw Hospital in Laurium, 12 miles north of Houghton, offers a variety of services including 24/7 access to emergency care and is supported by five clinic locations.
 Aspirus Keweenaw Hospital has a total of 49 beds.

-Additional medical services include Mercy EMS located in Calumet, about 5 miles north of Houghton.
+Additional medical services include Mercy EMS located in Calumet.
 The Western U.P.
 District Health Department is located in Hancock, and the Baraga County Memorial Hospital is located 32 miles away in L'Anse.
-Mercy EMS covers most of

-Houghton County and assists outside of the area when needed.
-Its advanced life support service employs 31 EMTs and paramedics, 14 full-time and 17 part-time.
+Mercy EMS provides Advance Life Support (ALS) service to all of Keweenaw County and all of Houghton County, except for the townships of Duncan and Laird.
+Their service area is 1,250 square miles with a population of approximately 38,000 people.
+They utilize full and part time staff consisting of Emergency Medical Technicians, Advanced EMTs, and Paramedics.